How many hours will you work in your life?

 Today we can look at Handy’s numbers and reach a different conclusion.

 The length of the working life is even shorter.
-While many knowledge workers can continue in full employment well into their sixth or seventh decade, few employers want workers much past their mid-40s.
+While many knowledge workers can continue in full employment well into their sixth or seventh decade, few employers want workers hanging around their offices much past their mid-40s.

 In other words, the period you can expect to stay in the core workforce is now around 20 years, roughly from the age of 25 to 45.